parenthetical-e/accumulate/README.markdown

 	(decision, score for that decision, score for the unchosen option, how many exemplars were experienced until decision was made)

-'N' trials had no decsion (-1 in these models means None of NA)
+'N' trials had no decsion (-1 in these results means None or NA or 'Does not apply').

 Now let us compare that to a more patient ideal participant (who is coincidentally wanting statistical significance).